PERC Solar Cell Technology Guide

 Updated June 2, 2025

-• PERC solar cells are generally more efficient and resistant to heat than traditional silicon crystal cells.
+• PERC solar cells convert more sunlight and resist heat better than traditional silicon crystal cells.

-• Using PERC cells in solar panels can increase their average efficiency from around 18% to over 21%.
+• PERC cells raise average panel efficiency from around 18 percent to over 21 percent.

-• PERC solar cells are still subject to some of the same limitations as traditional solar cells.
+• PERC cells still degrade through some of the same mechanisms as traditional solar cells.

 What is passivated emitter rear cell (PERC) solar technology?